The reason we visited the US was predominantly to see the national parks along the West Coast.

-The reason we came to the US was predominantly to visit the national parks close to the West Coast.
 We were doing a road trip down highway 101 with detours for some of the fantastic parks and cities along the way.
-In honesty, we were trying to avoid the cities since they’re not so much ‘our thing’.
+In honesty, we were trying to avoid the cities since they’re not so much our thing.

-So when we spent 48 hours in Seattle we were completely taken by surprise when we enjoyed it so much.
-There were so many fun things to do in Seattle with kids!
+So when we spent time in Seattle with kids, we were completely taken by surprise when we enjoyed it so much.
+There were so many fun things to do in Seattle for kids!

-At first it was a little shock to the system after spending three weeks in the mountains.
+At first, it was a little shock to the system after spending three weeks in the mountains.
 Once we hit up some of the vibrant lively places, we were right back into the swing of things.
-After all, we lived in London just a few weeks ago!
+After all, we lived in London for a long time.

-I am a little bit of an aeroplane geek and as a frequent flying family we loved the Seattle kids museum, the Museum of Flight.
-The kids area was amazing with lots of mini planes, a helicopter, a hot air balloon and a paragliding simulation experience.
+I am a little bit of an aeroplane geek, we loved the Seattle kid’s Museum Of Flight.
+The play area was amazing with lots of mini planes, a helicopter, a hot air balloon and a paragliding simulation experience.

 The Kidsport (a mini airport) was so cool.
-The kids can pretend to check you in, put your bags through security and load you onto the plane.
-Its such a good way for them to learn about the process.
+The kids can pretend to check in, put their bags through security and load passengers onto the plane.
+It’s such a good way for them to learn about the process.

 It wasn’t all about the kids.
-The museum also has lots of different aircraft, from an old Concorde to an Airbus that visitors can go onboard and have a look around.
+The museum also has lots of different aircraft, from an old Concorde to an Airbus.
+Visitors can go onboard and have a look around.
 I’ve always wanted to see a Concorde plane since I never had a chance to fly on one!

 You can buy tickets to the museum of flight here.